MaREI-EPMG/MaREI-EPMG.github.io/README.md

 # marei-epmg
-Landind page for EPMG on GitHub
+Landing page for EPMG on GitHub

 Experimentation / work-in-progress